 Massaging your dog can be difficult when you don’t know your pet’s muscle groups.
 A groomer will be able to give your dog a healthy and pleasurable massage that will relax your pet.
 A proper massage has numerous health benefits: de-stresses the pet and stimulates the dog’s circulatory system.

 Professional groomers are familiar with dog anatomy and if they notice abnormalities such as lumps, skin discoloration, rashes, skin lesions, bald patches, gum discoloration or bleeding, they might be able to detect early warning signs of illnesses.

 7. Detection of Parasites

 A well-trained professional groomer will be able to tell you immediately if your dog has parasites.
-He will check your pet’s coat for fleas, the ears for ear mites and other parasites that may not be visible for you.
+He will check your pet’s coat for fleas, and the ears for ear mites, and other parasites that may not be visible to you.

 8. Valuable Tips

 A professional groomer can observe if your pet’s skin is too dry or too oily and will be able to make suitable dietary recommendations for your dog’s well-being.
 The skin of your dog will reflect his diet.
 If this is imbalanced, your dog will have unhealthy skin.
 Unhealthy skin means dull fur and hair loss, so it’s better to detect the problem from its root and start healing the skin to a get shiny, good-looking coat for your pet.